 Scheduling Shared Passenger and Freight Transport on a Fixed Infrastructure

-As the number of deliveries continues to increase, last-mile transport causes rising congestion rates and pollution in urban environments.
-Integrating last-mile deliveries with existing public transport infrastructure, e.g., metros or trams, can make them more sustainable.
-This integration can implement in a shared infrastructure mode, where passenger and cargo vehicles share the same rail network, or a shared vehicle mode, where vehicles simultaneously transport cargo and passengers.
-Evaluating the resulting systems entails modelling several interlinking planning problems.
-This work presents a component-based simulation to evaluate design decisions for shared passenger and freight transport on fixed infrastructure.
-We introduce a linear mixed-integer program for optimising the train schedule and the allocation of cargo with a lexicographical objective function that prioritises passenger transport while minimising cargo delivery delay.
-We analyse the interplay of operational modes, scheduling solutions, and settings in a computational simulation study.
-The results show that a well-planned train schedule can significantly contribute to service quality.
-Furthermore, a system with shared vehicles is more robust towards changes in demand whereas a system with only shared an infrastructure is a valid option if we consider a high or unlimited dwell time for cargo vehicles.
+To explore the effects of integrated planning under different operational modes, we introduce a linear mixed-integer program that optimises the train schedule and allocates cargo.
+It features a lexicographical objective function that prioritises passenger transport while minimising cargo delivery delay.
+We analyse the interplay of operational modes, scheduling solutions, and demand settings in a simulation study.
+The results show that a well-planned train schedule significantly contributes to service quality and reduces the system’s sensitivity to increasing freight demand.
+Furthermore, a system with shared vehicles is more robust towards fluctuating demand, whereas a system with only shared infrastructure is a valid option to allow a high dwell time for freight vehicles.

 Suggested Citation: Suggested Citation